 What are the eligible deductions allowed to be deducted from house property income?

-Rental income received by taxpayer is taxable under ” Income from House Property”.
+Rental income received by the taxpayer is taxable under ” Income from House Property”.
 However Income Tax Act, 1961 has provided some expenditures under Section 24 which can be claimed as deduction.

 There are 2 deductions eligible to be deducted from Net Annual Value of house property namely: